bloxadmin/docs/docs/guides/using-more-features.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

 import Tabs from "@theme/Tabs";

 import TabItem from "@theme/TabItem";

-# Using More Features
+# Using The Roblox Library

 To use more features of bloxadmin you'll use the return of `require(7586411088)()` you used to initialize bloxadmin.
 This return is a table